 Ninety-eight percent of the people on my massage table, who engage in fitness behaviours, are chronically dehydrated, suffering with chronic injuries that do not heal; with poorly developed aerobic conditioning, because they are mouth-breathers.

-Read about the adverse effects of mouth breathing on facial, structural development: Basic Health Habit No. 5: Breathing, that has led to an epidemic of nasal cavity, and TMJ structural issues.
+Read about the adverse effects of mouth breathing on facial, structural development: Basic Health Habit No. 5: Breathing, that has led to an epidemic of orthodontic, nasal cavity, and TMJ structural issues.

 Health is Not a Trend